MUSC124 Music Technology

 - Following a general historical survey of MIDI (Musical Instrument Digital Interface) technology, this course examines entry, transmission, and editing of MIDI data, and its musical notation via industry standard software and hardware.
 Students apply music technology in creative projects ranging from song writing to film scoring to studio preproduction.

 Course Learning Goals

-- practice basic synthesizer techniques; and
+- Learn MIDI communication, data transmission and basic synthesizer techniques; and

-- perform computer-based sequencing, orchestration, and notation.
+- Perform computer-based sequencing, orchestration, and notation.

 Planned Sequence of Topics and/or Learning Activities